Nickdev8/cooppuzzlegame/client/src/routes/physics/README.md

 - **Bullet Journal Style**: Paper texture background with grid lines and margins
 - **Multiplayer Support**: Real-time collaboration with other players
 - **Player Identification**: Each player gets a unique color hue and name display
-- **Drag & Drop Physics**: Interactive objects that can be dragged and manipulated
+- **Interactive Buttons**: Two buttons that can be pressed by different players
+- **Light Bulb Puzzle**: Light bulb turns on when both buttons are pressed simultaneously
 - **Optimized Performance**: Reduced to 30 FPS for Raspberry Pi 4 compatibility
 - **Responsive Design**: Scales to fit any screen size while maintaining aspect ratio

 ## How to Use

 1. **Join a Lobby**: Create or join a lobby from the main page
-2. **Access Physics Engine**: Click the "⚡ Physics Engine" button in the lobby
+2. **Start the Game**: Click "Start Game" in the lobby (host only)
-3. **Interact**:
+3. **Solve the Puzzle**:
    - Move your mouse to see your cursor (with unique color)
-   - Click and drag objects to move them
+   - Click and hold on Button 1
+   - Have another player click and hold on Button 2
+   - When both buttons are pressed, the light bulb will turn on
-   - See other players' cursors and names
+   - See other players' cursors and names in real-time

-   - Watch real-time physics simulation
+## Game Mechanics

+### Button System
+- **Button 1**: Can be pressed by any player
+- **Button 2**: Can be pressed by any player
+- **Light Bulb**: Turns on only when both buttons are pressed simultaneously
+- **Collaboration Required**: Players must work together to solve the puzzle

+### Visual Feedback
+- Buttons change color when pressed (blue → red)
+- Light bulb glows yellow when both buttons are active
+- Player cursors show unique colors for easy identification
+- Real-time status updates for all players

 ## Technical Details

 ### Performance Optimizations
 - Frame rate limited to 30 FPS for Raspberry Pi 4
-- Efficient sprite caching for images
+- Efficient canvas rendering
 - Optimized socket communication
 - Reduced state update frequency